 One of the joys of the latest crop of Garmin watches is the ability to store music on the internal storage, right on your wrist.
 With 4GB to use, there's enough space for roughly 1,000 songs.
 Built-in Bluetooth ensures you can pair your favourite sports headphones and head out for a run without needing to take your phone.

-There is a catch though.
-Unless you use KKbox, iHeartRadio or AWA, you'll need to add music the old fashioned way: by plugging into a PC or Mac and transferring files manually using the desktop Garmin app.
+While music provider options were initially limited, you can now listen to both Spotify and Deezer playlists as well as the lesser known KKbox, iHeartRadio and AWA.
+If you don't use any of those, things are a little more cumbersome.
+You'll need to add music the old fashioned way: by plugging into a PC or Mac and transferring files manually using the desktop Garmin app.
 If you have files stored, or downloaded on iTunes, it's not very inconvenient.

 Of course there is a major upside to having music stored locally on a device: you don't need rely on any cellular connection for streaming.
 It means no drop-outs or glitches when running into areas with poor coverage which, if you're a trail runner and like your tunes, will be a godsend.

-If you'd rather just stick to using Spotify on your phone, that's still an option, since the Fenix 5 Plus – like most current Garmin watches – lets you control the music playing on your paired device from your wrist too.
+If you'd rather just stick to using Google Play, Amazon Prime or Apple Music on your phone, that's still an option, since the Fenix 5 Plus – like most current Garmin watches – lets you control the music playing on your paired device from your wrist too.

 - Daily, weekly and monthly breakdowns